Machine Generated Text: A Comprehensive Survey of Threat Models and Detection Methods: Trends and Open Problems

 An often-overlooked element of adversarial attacks against neural text classifiers is the degradation in text quality as a result of adversarial attack.
 In the text domain, replacing several words using word-level attack such as Textfooler \cite{DBLP:journals/corr/abs-1907-11932} can lead to a result where the meaning of the sentence has changed substantially, or the sentence has been rendered incoherent due to the selection of an ``equivalent" word that does not correctly fit the context.
 Character-level attacks that perform character replacements and swaps eventually begin to damage the fluency and credibility of the resulting text \cite{gao2018black}.
-A phishing email supposedly sent from a bank, but filled with random typos, would likely fool fewer people.
+A phishing email supposedly sent from a bank, but characterized by unusual word choices and a high frequency of typos, is less desirable to an attacker.
 As a result of this, adversarial attacks that fool detection algorithms may fail to fulfill their original purpose in terms of propagating the intended disinformation, or in persuading someone to click a malicious link.
-Observed decreases in MAUVE scores in successful attack text accompany increased adversarial robustness, in past research on detection of machine generated text \cite{crothers2022adversarial}.
-Future applied research might incorporate measures of whether adversarial text that bypassing detection systems would still be effective against targets.
+In previous machine text detection research, increased adversarial robustness was accompanied by decreased MAUVE scores in successful attack text \cite{crothers2022adversarial}.
+Future applied research might incorporate measures of whether adversarial text that bypasses detection systems would still be effective against targets.